-Pre-entries are only accepted online using the BRC entry system, https://brc.bhs.org.uk/select
+Pre-entries are only accepted online using the BRC entry system.

-There will be no return of pre-entry fees however a credit note may be issued at the discretion of BRC providing the request is sent in before the closing date of pre-entries.
+There will be no return of pre-entry fees however a credit note may be issued at the discretion. of BRC providing the request is sent in before the closing date of pre-entries.